semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

 Rules that don't apply to your target repository's language or framework are skipped automatically even if they are in your Policies page.
 For example, if your repository contains JavaScript code and you have added Go rules, the Go rules are unused.
 Unused rules do not add to scan time.
 :::

-### Customize or remove Pro rules in Semgrep AppSec Platform
+### Change rule modes or disable Pro rules in Semgrep AppSec Platform

-Like any other rule or ruleset, you can disable or customize Pro rules to leave comments to developers or potentially block a PR by changing its Rule mode.
-To disable or customize Pro Rules in Semgrep AppSec Platform:
+Like any other rule or ruleset, you can disable Pro rules or change their rule mode to leave comments to developers or potentially block a PR.

 1. Sign in to [Semgrep AppSec Platform](https://semgrep.dev/login).
 1. Navigate to **Rules > Policies**.